-- Dye transfer typically happens when the lighter color fabric shows transfer from the darker dye.
+Dye transfer typically happens with garments containing high contrast or opposite colors.
 The most common occurrence is with black and white garments.
 If the darker dyes happen to be soluble in dry cleaning solvent, the dye will transfer onto the lighter fabric.
 There is no way for a dry cleaner to predict this happening because the dye transfer doesn’t occur until it is already in the dry clean machine.
-This problem is due to a manufacturer’s defect during production because the textile manufacturer is responsible for making sure the dyes used are colorfast (having color that is resistant to fading or running).
+This problem is due to a manufacturer’s defect during production because the textile manufacturer is responsible for making sure the dyes used are colorfast (they should remain in place when cleaned).
 If this happens to your garment, we will do our absolute best to reverse the effect, but there is no guarantee of restoring the original look.

 With dry cleaning, nothing in our cleaning facility is capable of burning or scorching a garment because only steam press units and steam irons are used.
 Our steam hand irons are completely different than an “at-home” iron and have a protective coating that enables them to glide smoothly over even the most delicate of fabrics.
 In fact, our steam presses even have padded covers that make them safe enough for the bare hand!

 When you’re washing an item at home in the washer there is always a possibility that a thread may come loose over time and unravel.
 This can be a gradual process or can happen the first time an item is cleaned.
 The exact same logic should be applied when an item is sent to the dry cleaners.
 Once the cleaning process begins there is no way ensuring a loose hem/seam will hold its position.
 Common areas where the hem/seam may be affected are inner leg linings, underarms, or on the edges of items containing ruffles or layers.